GnuPG and Enigmail Tips

 GnuPG und Enigmail auf Windows mit Thunderbird installieren

 Ein Versuch einem Windows Benutzer zu beschreiben, wie GnuPG und Enigmail zu installieren sind wenn Thunderbird schon benutzt wird.
-Ich benutze Windows nicht und kann das nicht überprüfen, aber so sollte es funktionieren wenn ich es richtig verstanden habe.
+Ich benutze Windows nicht und kann das nicht überprüfen, aber so sollte es funktionieren wenn ich es richtig verstanden habe und funktionierte anscheinend auch für die die dieser Anleitung folgten.

 Indem du Thunderbird benutzt hast du schon mal die erste Hürde genommen und kannst Enigmail verwenden.
 Outlook-Express-Benutzer haben es da schwieriger.

-Um sicher zu stellen, dass es die originale Version ist und nicht auf dem Transportweg durch z.B. einen modifizierten cache manipuliert wurde (ja, das ist paranoid ;-) solltest du die Integrität überprüfen.
-Da Windows nichts dafuer bietet dazu das sha1sum Programm downloaden und dann im Kommandozeilenfenster in deinem Download-Verzeichnis das Kommando (dies für Version 1.4.8, die zum Zeitpunkt des Schreibens aktuell war)
+Um sicher zu stellen, dass es die originale Version ist und nicht auf dem Transportweg durch z.B. einen modifizierten cache manipuliert wurde (ja, das ist paranoid ;-) solltest du nach dem Download die Integrität überprüfen.
+Da Windows nichts dafuer bietet dazu das sha1sum Programm downloaden und dann im Kommandozeilenfenster in deinem Download-Verzeichnis das Kommando (dies für Version 1.4.13, inzwischen gibt es vielleicht eine neuere)

 eingeben und die Ausgabe mit der von den GnuPG Entwicklern veröffentlichten SHA1 Signatur vergleichen: